 We know there are thousands of expats with offshore regular savings plans from Generali (Utmost), Friends Provident, RL360 and Hansard, to name a few.
 The enquiries we receive regarding these policies all reflect the same issues - high charges, exit fees and poor performance.
 The difficult question is whether to cut you losses or continue with the plan.

 The answer to this question will depend on how far you are in to the policy and your desire for something better.
 In either case, it usually involves having to forfeit a significant amount to close your policy, which can be very tough to accept.

 However, regardless of circumstances we can usually demonstrate that by taking the difficult decision to incur the exit fees, there is a very realistic chance of recovering the losses over time.
 The calculations shown above do not include the higher underlying fund costs usually incurred, and we know that using low-cost, flexible solutions without contractual obligations vastly improve the likelihood of positive results.

 What are the alternatives?

-Investment platforms can receive regular payments without the restrictions.
-Using either direct debits or ad-hoc cash transfers, monthly or quarterly payments are possible and by coinciding with investment reviews, can promote regular contact with your advisor and improves service.
+Investment platforms can receive regular payments without restrictions.
+Using either direct debits or ad-hoc cash transfers, monthly or quarterly payments are possible that can coincide with investment reviews, promoting regular contact with your advisor, improving service and outcomes.

-Platform charges are usually modest with custody, underlying fund and advisors fees all clearly visible.
-Securities can be liquidated easily and without penalties, providing a flexible, liquid savings vehicle to invest in when it suits you.
+Platform charges are low and underlying fund and advisors fees clearly visible.
+Securities can be liquidated easily without penalty and monies returned quickly, providing a flexible savings vehicle to invest in when it suits you.